Adam Duvall Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The righty last pitched on Tuesday against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.
+- The left-hander's most recent appearance came on Wednesday against the Philadelphia Phillies, when he threw five innings, surrendering six earned runs while allowing seven hits.

+- In 23 games this season, the 24-year-old has a 4.62 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.